A MariaDB Primer Guide

 Query OK, 1 row affected (0.00 sec)

-To change data in a table, you will use the UPDATE statement.
-Let's change the spelling of the book mentioned above.
-To do this, enter the following:
+To change existing data in a table, use the `UPDATE` statement.
+Let's correct the spelling of "The Hobbbit".

 UPDATE books